 5. A final caveat is that while a person is free to choose any new name, that change will not be legally recognised if the purpose is to defraud or avoid liabilities.
 So a person cannot escape their debt by changing their name.

-If you are interested in the process for changing a child’s name, please see our earlier blog on the subject.Get Expert Advice You can call us on 01908 904064 or email: firstname.lastname@example.org for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
+If you are interested in the process for changing a child’s name, please see our earlier blog on the subject.Get Expert Advice You can contact us for confidential family law advice or to arrange a meeting at our office in central Milton Keynes.
 We offer free, no obligation, telephone consultations for qualifying individuals.
 If you would like to book an initial phone consultation at no cost, please contact us today.
 We will remain fully operational for the duration of the Coronavirus COVID-19 Crisis.
 Copyright 2013-2020 Rainscourt Law LLP.
 All rights reserved.